gmsanchez/skd100/README.md

-# skd100
+# SKD-100

-Packages for the SKD-100, a skid-steer ground vehicle running ROS 2
+ROS 2 packages for the SKD-100, an experimental 4WD skid-steer vehicle with rugged chassis.
+This project is built and tested on Ubuntu 24.04 and ROS 2 Jazzy Jalisco.